turingschool/curriculum/source/projects/web_guesser.markdown

 Go to your web browser and open `http://localhost:4567` and you should see the output "Hello, World."
 Your web application and server are running!

+### Commit to Git

+Let's commit our code.
+From the command prompt:

+* `git add .` to add the new file
+* `git commit -m "I0: first sinatra server"` to commit the code

 ## Iteration 1: Generating the Number

 Our program should generate the secret number when it first starts up.
 Let's start with a number between 0 and 100.